insure logo

 $1,529$1,392$1,375

-To find the right homeowners insurance, research thoroughly and compare costs from multiple insurers, as they assess risk differently.
-Getting quotes from at least three companies helps ensure you get the most affordable coverage in Maine.
+Finding the right homeowners insurance requires thorough research and comparing rates from different insurers, as each has its own way of assessing risk.
+By gathering quotes from at least three companies, you can increase your chances of getting the most affordable coverage in Maine.

 Resources & methodology